muratk3n/thirdwave/en/2020/07/ancient.md

-civilization" what they mean is that region had contact with agriculture the longest, because only then you can have a mafia (empire) who can tax (peasant is tied to land, can't run away), raise armies, kill others and build gladiator arenas, statues which later generations as tourist can gape at like morons.
+civilization" what they mean is that region had contact with agriculture the longest, because only then you can have a mafia (empire) who can tax (peasant is tied to land, can't run away), raise armies, kill others and build arenas, roads which later generations as tourist can gape at like morons.

 However, and in the light of agriculture being the root ill of many of our predicaments that was to follow [as we now know](../../2017/12/rome.md),